main banner

 F/O John Robert Thackeray J/28989 RCAF

 Aircraft landed while lost on a training mission.
-The crew signalled to the airport that they were in distress and were given assistance to land at 17:54 hrs.
+The crew signaled to the airport that they were in distress and were given assistance to land at 17:54 hrs.
 The crew reported they had been in the air for the previous seven hours and must have mentioned that they were based at 24 OTU in southern England.
 It was noted by the military in the Irish Army report that there was no one on duty at weekends.
-The aircraft was recorded as having just a letter 'T; painted on the side.
+The aircraft was recorded as having just a letter 'T' painted on the side.

 Four of the Canadian airmen are shown in the photo above while flying with 427 Squadron RCAF.
 They are, standing, at left, C R Laing and standing at far right, J R Thackeray.
 Kneeling from the left are E J S Wood and A Smitten.